pathwaycom/llm-app/README.md

 ## Advanced Features

-Applications built using LLM App can include the following capabilities:
+LLM Apps built with Pathway can also include the following capabilities:

-* **Local Machine Learning models** - LLM App can be configured to run with local LLMs and embedding models, without making API calls outside of the User's Organization.
+* **Local Machine Learning models** - Pathway LLM Apps can run with local LLMs and embedding models, without making API calls outside of the User's Organization.
-* **Multiple live data sources** - LLM App can be used to handle live data sources (news feeds, APIs, data streams in Kafka),
+* **Multiple live data sources** - Pathway LLM Apps can [connect to live data sources](https://pathway.com/developers/user-guide/connecting-to-data/connectors/) of diverse types (news feeds, APIs, data streams in Kafka, and others),
 * **Extensible enterprise logic** - user permissions, user session handling, and a data security layer can all be embedded in your application logic by integrating with your enterprise SSO, AD Domains, LDAP, etc.
+* **Live knowledge graphs** - the Pathway framework enables concept mining, organizing data and metadata as knowledge graphs, and knowledge-graph-based indexes, kept in sync with live data sources.

-To learn more about advanced features see: [Features for Organizations](FEATURES-for-organizations.md).
+To learn more about advanced features see: [Features for Organizations](FEATURES-for-organizations.md), or reach out to the Pathway team.

-## Examples
+## Application Examples

 Pick one that is closest to your needs.